-Precedence is the rank of officials
+Precedence is the hierarchical ranking of officials

-The precedence or official rank of the stakeholders is, for example, used to determine the order of the flags, assigning the seats and determine the order of the speeches.
-Order of precedence is a hierarchical ranking of primarily functions.
-In general, it does not rank individuals, but the bearers of a specific function.
-The precedence is determined in an objective way.
+The precedence or official rank of stakeholders is, for example, used to determine the order of flags, the assigning of seats and the order of speeches.

 For example, a head of state is the representative of all the inhabitants of a country and is therefore considered to be higher in rank than, for example, a mayor who ‘only’ represents the inhabitants of one city.